dsikkema/jamphony/README.md

 # Jamphony
 Because `symfony` in `ja`va.

+**For documentation and to see examples of usage**, check out [this sample project](https://github.com/dsikkema/jamphony-sample-project)

 ## What's this

 A framework for projects composed of console commands.
 It lets you easily define your input and command logic, and then handles